EN Banner

 Laugarvellir geothermal pool

 It is not an ordinary hot spring because it has a tiny waterfall with hot water and a natural basin where people can enjoy a relaxing bath in nature.
-But for your safety, you should always check the water temperature before getting into a hot spring.
+But for your safety, you should always check the water temperature before entering a hot spring.

 The hot spring is located in the Highlands of Iceland.
 The landscape around it is full of sand and volcanic ash from the past eruptions that happened nearby.